etherroot/etheramid/README.md

 * 6th level - 1.5625%
 * 7th level - 1.5625%

-Or just wait until random selects you for new perticicant without inviter.
+Or just wait until random selects you for new perticipant without inviter.